Pavani2102/Art-Dealer-Game-/README.md

 **Art Dealer Game
 Overview**
-The **Art Dealer Game** is a fun and interactive card-based game designed to promote computational thinking and pattern recognition in K-8 students.
-Players act as art buyers choosing paintings (represented by playing cards) from a gallery.
-The goal is to identify hidden patterns in the cards to win the game.
-There are three levels of difficulty tailored to different grade levels.

-**Gameplay
-Select a Difficulty Level**: The game offers three levels of difficulty:
-Level 1: Suitable for Kindergarten to Grade 2.
-Level 2: Designed for Grades 3 to 5.
-Level 3: For students in Grades 6 to 8.
-**Card Deck**: The game uses a standard deck of cards with four suits (Spades, Hearts, Clubs, Diamonds) and thirteen ranks (Ace to King).
-**Pattern Matching**: Players are tasked with selecting cards that match specific hidden patterns, which may include:
-Matching red or black suits.
-Using prime numbers.
-Ensuring all numbers are even.
-Ensuring card values total 21.
-**Winning the Game**: If the selected cards match the pattern, the player wins, and a balloon celebration is triggered.
-**Multiple Rounds**: After each round, players can choose to play again or exit the game.
-**Key Features**
-**Randomized Card Selection**: Cards are shuffled and chosen randomly in every round, making each game unique.
-**Interactive Experience**: The game features an interactive display with visual feedback and celebratory ASCII art.
-**Adaptive for All Grades**: Players can select different levels based on their grade.
-**Pattern Recognition**: The game encourages critical thinking by challenging players to recognize and match hidden patterns.
-**How to Install and Play**
-The Art Dealer Game is available as an executable file, eliminating the need for additional software installation.

-**Windows Instructions**:
-**Download the Game**: Obtain the ArtDealerGame.exe file.
-**Run the Game**: Double-click on ArtDealerGame.exe to launch the game.
-**Follow the Prompts**: Once the game starts, follow the on-screen instructions to make your selections and uncover the hidden patterns.
-Mac/Linux Instructions:
-Currently, the game is only available for Windows.
-To play on Mac or Linux, you can use a compatibility tool like Wine or run the game in a virtual machine with Windows.

-**Game Progression**
-**Game Launch**: After launching the game, you'll be greeted with the game's logo and intro.
-**Select Difficulty**: Choose your desired level of difficulty (1, 2, or 3).
-**Card Selection**: You will be presented with a set of cards from which to choose.
-**Pattern Checking**: The game will evaluate your selections based on pre-set hidden patterns.
-**Victory or Retry**: If your selections match a pattern, you'll win!
-Otherwise, you can retry or start a new round.
-**Hidden Patterns**
-The game uses the following card patterns for winning:

-**Pattern 1**: All selected cards are red (Hearts or Diamonds).
-**Pattern 2**: All selected cards are black (Spades or Clubs).
-**Pattern 4**: All selected cards have the same number but belong to different suits.
-**Pattern 5**: All selected cards are prime numbers (2, 3, 5, 7).
-**Pattern 6**: All selected cards have even values but different suits.
-**Pattern 7**: The total value of all selected cards is 21.
-**Troubleshooting**
-If the game doesn’t start, ensure you are using a Windows operating system or a compatible emulator like Wine for Mac/Linux.
-If you encounter any errors or missing files, try re-downloading the game and make sure permissions are set correctly to run executable files.
-**License**
-This game is distributed as free software for educational use.
-It may be used in classrooms or for personal learning.

-**Author**
-The Art Dealer Game was created to help K-8 students develop computational thinking and problem-solving skills through engaging and interactive gameplay.
+The Art Dealer Game is an educational card-based game that teaches computational thinking, mathematical patterns, and logical reasoning.
+Designed for K-8 students, players act as gallery owners selecting paintings (represented by playing cards) and must identify hidden patterns to win the game.
+The game has three difficulty levels, each suited to different age groups and offering more complex patterns as the levels progress.

+**How to Play
+Step 1: Launching the Game
+Download and Install:**

+Download the ArtDealerGame.exe file onto your computer.
+No installation is needed—simply double-click the .exe file to launch the game.
+System Requirements:

+The game is designed for Windows operating systems.
+If you are using a Mac or Linux, you can run the game using compatibility tools like Wine or through a virtual machine.
+**Step 2: Choose a Level**
+After launching the game, you will be prompted to select a difficulty level:

+**Level 1 (K2)**: Designed for Kindergarten to 2nd-grade students.
+**Level 2 (Grades 3-5)**: For students in grades 3-5, with more challenging patterns.
+**Level 3 (Grades 6-8)**: For older students, offering the most complex patterns and a multiplayer mode.
+**Step 3: Gameplay Flow**
+**Card Selection:**

+**Level 1 & 2**: The game acts as the "Art Dealer" and automatically selects three random cards from a standard deck.
+As the "Gallery Owner," you must choose a fourth card that completes the hidden pattern.
+**Level 3**: Two players take turns as "Art Dealer" and "Gallery Owner."
+The "Art Dealer" selects cards, while the "Gallery Owner" guesses the pattern.
+Identifying the Pattern:

+**Level 1 Patterns**:
+All cards are red (Hearts or Diamonds).
+All cards are black (Spades or Clubs).
+All cards have the same suit.
+**Level 2 Patterns**: In addition to the patterns from Level 1:
+All cards have the same number.
+All cards are prime numbers (2, 3, 5, or 7).
+The sum of the card values is 21.
+**Level 3 Patterns**: Includes all patterns from Level 2, plus:
+All cards are even numbers.
+**Winning and Losing**:

+If your selected card matches the pattern, you win and the game celebrates with balloons!
+If you choose incorrectly, you get up to three chances to correct your selection.
+If you don’t succeed in three attempts, you lose.
+**Replay Option**:

+After each round, you will have the option to play again or quit the game.
+**Understanding the Patterns**
+Red Cards Pattern: All cards are Hearts or Diamonds.
+Black Cards Pattern: All cards are Spades or Clubs.
+Same Suit Pattern: All cards have the same suit (e.g., all cards are Hearts).
+Same Number Pattern: All cards have the same number (e.g., all cards are "7").
+Prime Numbers Pattern: All selected cards are prime numbers (2, 3, 5, or 7).
+Sum Equals 21 Pattern: The total value of the cards equals 21.
+Even Numbers Pattern (Level 3): All selected cards are even numbers (e.g., 2, 4, 6).
+**Tips for Success**
+**Carefully Observe the Cards**: Each level has different rules.
+Take note of the cards to understand the patterns.
+**Use All Your Chances**: In Levels 1 and 2, you have three chances to get it right.
+Use them wisely!
+**Practice with Different Levels**: Start with Level 1 to familiarize yourself with the game, then move to higher levels for more challenging patterns.
+Game Features
+**Interactive and Educational**: Designed to help students recognize mathematical and logical patterns.
+**Multiple Difficulty Levels**: Three levels to cater to different age groups and skill levels.
+**Fun Visuals**: Includes visual celebrations like balloons when you win.
+**Multiplayer Option**: In Level 3, two players can take turns in the roles of "Art Dealer" and "Gallery Owner."
+**Troubleshooting
+Game Not Opening**:

+Ensure your system is running Windows or a compatible environment (such as Wine for Mac/Linux users).
+If the game doesn’t open, check for any security permissions that may be blocking the executable.
+**Pattern Issues**:

+Make sure you understand the rules for each level to match the correct pattern.
+**Conclusion**
+The Art Dealer Game is a creative and engaging tool to help students develop critical thinking skills.
+Its simple interface, coupled with mathematical and logical challenges, makes learning fun for students from Kindergarten to Grade 8.
+Whether playing solo or with friends, the game offers endless opportunities to improve pattern recognition and problem-solving.